kelleyneubauer/kell-shell/README.md

 ### Kelley Neubauer

-kell-shell is my very own shell program written in C!
+kell-shell is my very own shell program written in C

 [Try it on repli.it!](https://repl.it/@kelleyneubauer/kell-shell)